deepanshs/mrinversion/docs/getting_started.rst

 .. _fig1_getting_started:
 .. figure:: _static/null.*

-    The figure on the left is the pure anisotropic MAS sideband amplidute dataset corresponding to the nuclear shielding tensor distribution shown on the right.
+    The figure on the left is the pure anisotropic MAS sideband amplidute spectrum corresponding to the nuclear shielding tensor distribution shown on the right.

 Dimension Setup
 ---------------